Cyb-0rg/apache-kafka-node-mongodb/README.md

  - node-rdkafka
  - avsc

+## Potential Future Improvements

+1. Utilize MongoDB's `changeStream()` feature: Implementing `changeStream()` in the producer application can provide a more efficient and streamlined way to detect and publish new data changes to Kafka topics.

+2. Create Helm charts and deploy to Kubernetes: Creating Helm charts for this application and deploying it on a Kubernetes cluster can enhance scalability, manageability, and ease of deployment.
+It also allows for better utilization of Kubernetes features like scaling, service discovery, and rolling updates.
+Consider uploading the Helm charts to a dedicated GitHub repository for convenient deployment.

 ## Additional Notes

 Please note that this project assumes you have Docker and Docker Compose installed on your system.
 Ensure that your environment meets these requirements before proceeding with the setup.